 During the melting season I'm writing (bi-)weekly updates on the current situation with regards to Arctic sea ice (ASI).
-Central to these updates are the daily Cryosphere Today sea ice area (SIA) and IJIS sea ice extent (SIE) numbers, which I compare to data from the 2005-2013 period (NSIDC has a good explanation of sea ice extent and area in their FAQ).
+Because of issues with data based on the SSMIS sensor aboard DMSP satellites, I mainly focus on higher-resolution AMSR2 data from the Japan Aerospace Exploration Agency (JAXA), as reported on the Arctic Data archive System website.
 I also look at other things like regional sea ice area, compactness, temperature and weather forecasts, anything of particular interest.

-Sea ice area (SIA)
+Sea ice extent (SIE)

 Let's jump right into it.
 Here's the latest JAXA SIE graph:That gap is pretty intense.
 I wasn't kidding when I said 'unprecedented'.
 Last year - orange line - was already quite spectacular, but this year is crazy.

 As commenter Jim Pettit wrote on the Arctic Sea Ice Forum earlier today: